- About Us

 Based on our example, you could gain approximately 20% (the difference between the current federal ordinary income tax and capital gains tax) of the NUA or $60,000.
 The process of taking advantage of this NUA strategy when you retire is complicated and you only get one chance to get it right, so it’s important that you have someone making sure you do this right, or you’d pay the extra $60,000.

-I’d be happy to arrange a meeting with you to review your ESIP allocation and help you balance diversification with the NUA strategy, which is especially important for Chevron employees nearing retirement.
-Because I work with many Chevron executives, managers, employees and retirees, I'm very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-In fact, chances are you may know one of my Chevron clients and you can ask them how working with an advisor has helped them.
-Please contact me at (925) 659-0251 with specific questions or to schedule a time to meet in either my San Ramon or Point Richmond office.
+We’d be happy to arrange a meeting with you to review your ESIP allocation and help you balance diversification with the NUA strategy, which is especially important for Chevron employees nearing retirement.
+Because we work with many Chevron executives, managers, employees and retirees, we're very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
+In fact, chances are you may know one of our Chevron clients and you can ask them how working with an advisor has helped them.